 As wildfires become more frequent and devastating, more personnel and resources are put at disposal to act on them, so the fire suppression costs have risen (Ingalsbee and Raja 2015).
 Furthermore, the wildland-urban interface (WUI) is rapidly enlarging, since house density is growing and thus the number of threatened houses, so fire suppression costs are expected to continue escalating (Bayham and Yoder 2020).
 However, adding more resources to the system may not be the ultimate solution.
 Acquiring more resources would entail their under-utilization during the majority of the season, or their use under situations in which they are not completely adequate (Belval et al. 2020).
-In this regard, resource scarcity due to limited budgets can be addressed by improving the efficiency of the existing resources (Belval et al. 2020) and taking advantage of weather, fuel, and topographic changes that create containment opportunities to enhance the effectiveness of fire suppression activities (Fernandes et al. 2016).
+In this regard, resources (Belval et al. 2020) and taking advantage of weather, fuel, and topographic changes that create containment opportunities to enhance the effectiveness of fire suppression activities (Fernandes et al. 2016).
 However, this is not easy to implement.
 Managers usually work under stressful conditions and time-pressure environments, pushing them sometimes to over-allocate resources relative to values protected, creating inefficiencies (Katuwal et al. 2017).